Game (retailer): Formation

-The company that went on to become Game was founded by Bev Ripley and Terry Norris as Rhino Group in 1992, with stores branded as Future Zone.
-A year earlier in 1990, a separate company, called Game, was founded by Peter Wickins and Neil Taylor.
-Rhino Group acquired Virgin Games Stores from W H Smith in November 1993, increasing the total number of stores to 77.

-In October 1995, the gaming retailer Electronics Boutique acquired 25% of the Rhino Group, the name of which was changed to Electronics Boutique Limited under license from the business in America, and John Steinbrecher was sent from the United States to manage the chain.

-In November 1999, Electronics Boutique Limited purchased a chain of retail outlets known as Game, from which the current name of the company was derived, for £99 million. at the time of the takeover Game had 86 stores.
-In October 2001, Electronics Boutique Limited went on to purchase the BarrysWorld online gaming service, the French retailer ScoreGames, and the Spanish retailer Centro Mail.
+In April 1990, Game was founded by Peter Wickins and Neil Taylor who wanted to exploit the growing market for entertainment software and hardware.
+Initial growth was funded by the Taylor family and venture capital investors.

+In November 1999, the British franchisee of Electronics Boutique purchased Game for £99 million; it had been formed in October 1995 by acquiring and rebranding the Future Zone retailer.
+Game had 86 stores at the time of the takeover, and the Game brand would be retained by the franchisee, trading alongside the Electronics Boutique name.

-In 2002, Electronics Boutique stores in the United Kingdom and Ireland were rebranded as Game, and the company name was changed to The Game Group.
+In April 2002, as the franchisee moved away from Electronics Boutique, all of its stores in the United Kingdom and Ireland would be rebranded as Game, and the parent company name was changed to The Game Group.
 Despite the name change, a 1% sales royalty to Electronics Boutique in the United States continued to be paid until January 2006.
 Attempts to have this overturned in court in February 2003 were unsuccessful.

 In July 2004, the Game group acquired Gameplay (GB) Limited, an online and mail order retailer of video games, computer software and associated products.
 Gameplay (GB) Ltd started trading as Game.co.uk, the group's main online arm in the United Kingdom.

 In September 2006, Game acquired Australian speciality video games retailer Gameswizards for A$3.8 million and rebranded all Gameswizards outlets as Game stores.

 In May 2007, the company announced the acquisition of rival specialist video game chain Gamestation for £74 million.
 The company stated that they intended to retain the brand.
 On 21 April 2010, Lisa Morgan stepped down as CEO, to be replaced by Chris Bell as interim CEO.
 On 17 June 2010, it was announced that Ian Shepherd had been appointed as CEO, and took up the position on 28 June.